 - Don’t hand him the device, he either watches it on our personal computer (we are a no TV house) or I hold the phone in my hands.

 - Interact with him during screen time, showing him interesting things on the screen or singing along with him.

 - Keep screen time to a minimum – We go days without any screen time.
-Using screen time more as a source of entertainment when we are really bored and have exhausted all ideas for non screen playtime for the day or mommy needs to get some important work done and no-one is around to watch baby or during car rides when he is getting particularly cranky.
-To summarize its not a daily feature in our house and I limit the amount of time to about 20 minutes a day at 20 months old.
+Using screens more as a source of entertainment when we are really bored and have exhausted all ideas for non screen playtime for the day or when mommy needs to get some important work done and no-one is around to watch the baby or during car rides when he is getting particularly cranky.
+To summarize its not a daily feature in our home and I limit the amount of time to about 20 minutes a day at 20 months old.

 List of non screen time activities for kids

 - Stickers – We started using stickers recently.
 They are a big hit.
-Not only is it a great fine motor activity.
-But also teaches them things like names of fruits, animals etc. I made him his own sticker book and he spends a good 20 minutes engaged in this activity.
+Not only is it a great fine motor activity, but it also teaches them things like names of fruits, animals etc. I made him his own sticker book and he spends a good 20 minutes engaged in this activity.

-- Helping in kitchen – Get the kids involved in safe activities around the kitchen like mixing things and peeling fruits and vegetables.
-I usually handover a bowl and spoon to my son that he uses to mimic me cooking.
+- Helping in the kitchen – Get the kids involved in safe activities around the kitchen like mixing things and peeling fruits and vegetables.
+I usually hand over a bowl and spoon to my son that he uses to mimic me cooking.
 Another favorite is peeling garlic pods.
 He enjoys this and I don’t mind the mess.